Thebys/altsync/readme.txt

 *   Dry run preview option to see changes before applying them.
 *   Finds all posts/pages using specific images.
 *   Strong warnings and confirmations to prevent accidental changes.
-*   REST API endpoint for external applications to trigger alt text synchronization.
+*   REST API endpoints for external applications to interact with the plugin.
+*   Status check endpoint to verify plugin is active and ready to use.

 == Installation ==